 Never enter sensitive information in a popup window: Be careful with popup windows.
 This is a tactic often used by phishers.

 Don't click on attachments if any of the above is true: When you have suspicion about any of the above, lean towards caution.
 You can call the sender if you know who they are and have their contact number.

-Check junk mail carefully: If your organization's IT department is tightening mail security, it is possible that some of the legitimate emails may end-up in junk folder.
+Check junk mail carefully: If your organization's IT department is tightening mail security, it is possible that some legitimate emails may end up in the junk folder.
 So if you aren't receiving the external email you were expecting, you should check your junk mail folder.
 But be careful when looking at anything in Junk, and review it with suspicious eyes.

 Protect Your Company